My Personal Information and/or Identity was Stolen

 Thank you for reporting the scam!
 Now that you’ve taken the first critical steps to protect yourself, it’s time to investigate and learn the extent of any damage you and others may have suffered from your account being compromised.
 Once you know more, you can respond more thoroughly.
 We’ve outlined some next steps for you to consider.
 If you put several of these into practice, you’ll be safer day-to-day.
-As each situation can be different at this stage, the following steps are not exhaustive or outlined in any specific order:
+Each situation can be different at this stage; the following steps are not exhaustive or in any particular order:

 - Check your personal contact information on important accounts to ensure that it has not been changed/modified.